pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 ## Summary

 The [ObjectDetector](https://learn.ml5js.org/#/reference/object-detector) feature in [ml5.js](https://ml5js.org/) allows us to use a pre-trained or user-created model to detect objects in images (including static images, video, or a webcam feed).
-Depending on the model, we can detect all kinds of objects in images and respond to them with a program!
+Depending on the model, we can detect all kinds of objects in images and respond to them within a program!

 ---